ibm-cloud-docs/openshift/openshift_health.md

     4. Click **Create**.
     5. Verify that the operator, Elasticsearch, Fluentd, and Kibana pods are all **Running**.
 7. Update the default value of the container logs in the Fluentd daemon set.
-    1. Change your cluster logging instance management state to `unmanaged` by following the [OpenShift documentation](https://docs.openshift.com/container-platform/4.3/logging/config/cluster-logging-management.html#cluster-logging-management-state-changing_cluster-logging-curator){: external}.
+    1. Change your cluster logging instance management state to `unmanaged` by following the [{{site.data.keyword.openshiftshort}} documentation](https://docs.openshift.com/container-platform/4.3/logging/config/cluster-logging-management.html#cluster-logging-management-state-changing_cluster-logging-curator){: external}.
 By making the cluster logging instance unmanaged, you are able to update component configurations so that they are not overwritten.
 Do **not** change the Elasticsearch management state.
-    2. From the OpenShift console `openshift-logging` project, click **Workloads > Daemon Sets**, and click the **Fluentd** daemon set.
+    2. From the {{site.data.keyword.openshiftshort}} console `openshift-logging` project, click **Workloads > Daemon Sets**, and click the **Fluentd** daemon set.
     3. In the `volumeMounts` section, add the `/var/data` container log path to the mount path.
         ```
         volumeMounts: